CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

 The template will generate an Xcode project for your library.
 This means you don't have to go through creating a new project in Xcode.

-If you want to have an example project for `pod try MyLib` or need to have your library's tests ran inside an application ( interaction tests, custom fonts, etc ) then you should say yes.
+If you want to have an example project for `pod try MyLib` or need to have your library's tests run inside an application ( interaction tests, custom fonts, etc ) then you should say yes.
 A good metric is _"Should this Pod include a screenshot?"_ if so then you should have a demo.

 ## Choosing a Test Framework